jeremytammik/tbc/a/1951_disable_error_failure.md

 **Response:** I'll explain my workflow with more details:

 - I'm successfully preventing the users from deleting parts that have a specific scheme I made
 - No deletion is done whatsoever.
-Which is good - that was my goal
+Which is good &ndash; that was my goal
-- Although no deletion is done, the user still get this warning:
+- Although no deletion is done, the user still gets this warning

 I want to hide it because it can be confusing to my user.
 The problem is that the severity of this message is `Error` and not warning, and therefore I can't use the Failure Accessor `DeleteWarning` method.